tijmenvangulik/Ergometerspace/TeamRowingLoginLinks.md

 The race organizer will send al link (url) to every one who is going to attend.
 In your mail / app you have to give some tell the users that to do with the link.
 Some thing like this:

     Please open the link in a chromium based browser (for example chrome/edge/brave/opera) or a native app ergometer-space installed on the phone/computer.
-    When you use a native app you have to copy the link, open the login link from the menu and paste the link into the text box.
+    When you use a native app you have to copy the link, open the Direct login link from the menu and paste the link into the text box.
 Press login to login.

 ## creating links
-To create a link go in the menu to Login link and then go to the tab create.
+To create a link go in the menu to Direct login link and then go to the tab create.

 All the properties on how the room is created are stored in the link.
 When you change a property like for example the password or a login type you have to send the the link to the user(s).
 If for example one of your users still uses the old link things may go wrong because if that user uses the link with an old room password other users will not be able to login because they use the new password.
 It is best to not change these properties and when you do change the name of the room when you resend a changed url to all your users.